 The same casual concept can be applied when it’s time to set goals for your company, by simply not setting goals.

 Goals are so 90’s.
-You have a meeting with the board and you all fight till you finally put a grandiose figure as a goal for the upcoming quarter.
+You have a meeting with the board and you all fight until you finally put a grandiose figure as a goal for the upcoming quarter.
 Eventually, you don’t land near the desired number and you blame something else.

 By not setting goals you free your mind from the pointless pursue for more so you can have enough time to focus on what’s truly important – being more effective, making your products more useful, making customers and employees happy.

 Lesson #3: Defend Your Time